Israeli airstrikes crush apartments in Gaza refugee camp, as ground troops battle Hamas militants

 It has allowed a limited amount of food, water, medicine and other supplies to enter from Egypt, though far less than what is needed, relief groups say.
 A convoy of 59 aid trucks entered through the Rafah Crossing with Egypt on Tuesday -- the largest yet -- bringing the total that have entered since Oct.
 22 to 216, according to Wael Abu Omar, Hamas' spokesperson for the crossing.

-The UN agency for Palestinian refugees, known as UNRWA, says 64 of its staff have been killed since the start of the war, including a man killed alongside his wife and eight children in a strike late Monday.
+The U.N. agency for Palestinian refugees, known as UNRWA, says 64 of its staff have been killed since the start of the war.

 Jeffrey and Keath reported from Cairo.
 Associated Press writers Wafaa Shurafa in Deir al-Balah, Gaza Strip; Samy Magdy in Cairo and Kareem Chehayeb in Beirut contributed.